When discussing Demand Driven MRP (DDMRP) one question often comes up.

 This is driven by the understanding that reviewing your plan more frequently will enable you to make quick changes to demand.
 This is true.
 However, the difference between DDMRP and MRP remains that whilst MRP reacts to the changes of inaccurate forecasted demand, DDMRP reacts only to confirmed demand, not forecast.

 What are the results?
 Let's use Jamestown Container Company, the leading package solutions organisation as an example.
 Jamestown Container competes in an industry where there is significant overcapacity, high fixed costs, pressuring price competition with slimming margins.
-Implementing Replenishment+, DDMRP's leading solution enabled them to achieve agility and best in class customer service levels with immediate stock, relieving the burden of inventory investment for both their customers and themselves.
+Implementing DDMRP enabled them to achieve agility and best in class customer service levels with immediate stock, relieving the burden of inventory investment for both their customers and themselves.

 Olivehorse's simulation tool will help visualise the results of running both MRP and DDMRP using the same inputs: material, lead-time, order quantity and review frequency.